AbsaOSS/enceladus/README.md

 Make a copy of the `*.properties.template` and `*.conf.template` files in each module's `src/resources` directory removing the `.template` extension.
 Ensure the properties there fit your environment.

+#### Build specifics on Windows
+ - Starting Spark 3/Hadoop 3 to build on Windows, it is necessary to have appropriate `winutils.exe` and `hadoop.dll` on `PATH`.
+ Those can be obtained e.g. [here](https://github.com/kontext-tech/winutils).

+ Failing to do so, you may face the `java.lang.UnsatisfiedLinkError: org.apache.hadoop.io.nativeio.NativeIO$Windows.access0(Ljava/lang/String;I)Z
+`.

 #### Build commands:

 - Without tests: `mvn clean package -DskipTests `